 - 3.1.
 The approved height variance is valid only with the design presented for Initial DRB review on May 2, 2024, and is valid only for the 18 month period of that design approval.
-One 6-month extension of the original design review approval is allowable. - 3.2.
+Upon request by the Applicant, Town staff, in its discretion, may approve a 6-month extension of the original design review approval. - 3.2.
 The height variance is specific to the area described in the staff memo in Figure 6 and represented in the DRB approved drawings.
 Should any modifications to the building design occur, including future expansion, that the variance would not cover portions of the building that are not thus described.